Three Sisters Falls – A Springtime Reunion Waterfall Hike

 • First, the popularity and accessibility of the Three Sisters Falls hike attract many hikers who are not familiar with Leave No Trace principles.

 The only noticeable difference on my recent trip was the availability of more ropes to aid hikers on their descent into the valley.
 The steep and heavily trafficked trail can be treacherous in places due to a lack of maintenance.
-That was the case when I visited in August, and it was still the case on my recent trip in early April.
+That was the case when I visited in August, and it was still true on my recent trip in early April.

 It’s Just as Beautiful as I’ve Heard

-I was delighted to find crystal clear water flowing over the boulders that were dry on my last visit as we walked towards the creek in the valley.
+I was delighted to find crystal clear water flowing over the boulders that had been dry on my last visit as we walked towards the creek in the valley.
 Unfortunately, we encountered trash in the water and on the trail at every turn, and although we also found some graffiti, it was less severe than at other popular hikes such as Adobe Falls or The Mushroom Caves.

-We took a brief break for some photographs before continuing on up to the second, then the first and biggest of the Three Sisters Falls.The water became clearer and more inviting with each stop until we arrived at the large pool beneath the biggest fall.
-A group of kids who were swimming in the pool confirmed that the water was REALLY cold!
+We took a brief break for some photographs before continuing up to the second, then the first and biggest of the Three Sisters Falls.
+The water became clearer and more inviting with each stop until we arrived at the large pool beneath the biggest waterfall.
+A group of kids swimming in the pool confirmed that the water was, indeed cold!

 Conclusion